It is only thanks to our incredible community in East Anglia that we have been able to save lives for two decades, together.

 20 years ago, on 6 September 2000, a new charity was formed to help save lives across East Anglia: the East Anglian Air Ambulance (EAAA).
 Operating initially just one day a week, on a Friday from Norwich Airport, with one paramedic, this was the start of an important lifeline for many local people.

-Today we can reveal that over the last 20 years we have flown almost 30,000 missions and helped almost 20,000 patients, all thanks to the generosity of our local region.
+Today we can reveal that over the last 20 years we have flown over 30,000 missions and helped almost 20,000 patients, all thanks to the generosity of our local region.

 To mark #20yearstogether, we have developed a short documentary which explores some of the charity’s key milestones over the last 20 years and we also look back at some of the people we have been able to help, thanks to you.